greene-proton/darknet_gui/README.md

                                 /test/(store images and labels for testing)
                                 /train/(store images and labels for training)
 ```
-- `create *.list` looks into your project workspace, under the x64 darknet build, and looks through image file types nested in data/train/ and data/test/ to make `train.list` and `test.list`.
+- `create *.list` looks into your project workspace, under the x64 darknet build, and looks through image file types (.png and .jpg) nested in data/train/ and data/test/ to make `train.list` and `test.list`.
 This keeps different projects in their seperate workspaces.

 ### Known Issues
 - `Test` and `Test w/ Video` button needs to be worked on (maybe removed or changed)